 9-10: This film will be in your top list and you already view it as a must program.
 You should only give a 10 if the film is a masterpiece; a 10 is extremely rare and the overall number of films you score in the 7-10 range will likely be less than 10%.

 c.
 Write at least three sentences in the comments as to why the film should or should not play the film festival.
 You can point out if family friendly, genre specific notes such as a great LGBT film or good horror film for a late night crowd, and note if has ties to Mississippi.

 The Good - Positive qualities of the film.

 The Bad - Negative qualities of the film.

 The Fit - Reasons this film might be a particularly good or bad fit, specific to Oxford.
 Say, if the filmmaker was local and this would be a World Premiere, this is a "Fit" consideration.

-8. Then choose either: Recommend, Don’t Recommend or Award Worthy.
+8. Then choose either: Pass (no), Recommend, Award Worthy or Maybe.